kquint031/sqlalchemy_challenge/README.md

 ## sqlalchemy_challenge
-# Codes developed in support of in-class sample excercises, UCB tutor session, and online research questions for problem solving.
+# Codes developed in support of in-class sample exercises, UCB tutor session, and online research questions for problem solving.